Magnetic field draping around clumpy high-velocity clouds in galactic halo: The evolution of total cold gas mass

 \section{The evolution of total cold gas mass}

-The survivability of a cloud is closely related to whether or not a high-velocity cloud is capable of delivering cold gas to the Galactic disk.
+The survivability of a cloud highly influences the question of whether or not a high-velocity cloud is capable of delivering cold gas to the Galactic disk.
 If the radiative cooling of hot gas is faster than the cloud disruption, the total mass of the cold gas ($T<2\times10^{4}\,\rm K$) in the system grows over time.
 If not, the cloud eventually dissipates into the hot halo and no cold phase gas remains.
-A characteristic timescale of high-speed relative motion impacting a cloud in a halo is often parameterized using the cloud crushing timescale ($t_{\rm cc}$); the time for the shock induced from the initial collision between the cloud and the surrounding medium to travel through the radius of the cloud
+A characteristic timescale of high-speed relative motion impacting a cloud in a halo is often parameterized using the cloud crushing timescale ($t_{\rm cc}$); the time for a shock induced from the initial collision between the cloud and the surrounding medium to travel through the radius of the cloud

 Much effort has been made in parameterizing the survival of the cloud using scale-free parameters, e.g., $t_{\rm cool}/t_{\rm cc}$, where $t_{\rm cool}=\frac{3nk_{\rm B}T}{2n_{\rm H}^{2}\Lambda}$ (\citealt{Gronke_2018}; \citealt{Li_2020}; \citealt{Sparre_2020}).
-However, in this work we stick to rather qualitative interpretations.
+However, in this work, we stick to rather qualitative interpretations.
 This is because the actual degree of impact of the cloud-halo interaction changes significantly over time as the initial clumpy cloud breaks into multiple smaller pieces.
 Therefore, while $t_{\rm cc}$ can still be a useful guide for some models, we would not expect it to be strictly applicable as a fundamental timescale of the evolution when it comes to clumpy clouds as in that of uniform density clouds.

 It is important to clarify that we discuss the survival of the clouds by the total amount of cold gas in the system in this section.
-By doing so, we are open to the possibility of the original cloud body being completely destroyed, while the mass of cold gas can still grow due to the formation of cold clumps condensed from the hot halo gas.
-This method is suitable for determining whether high-velocity cloud systems are capable of delivering gas to central galaxies, regardless of whether the gas is from the original cloud or not.
+By doing so, we are open to the possibility of the original cloud body being completely destroyed, while the mass of cold gas within a simulation domain can still grow due to the formation of cold clumps condensed from the hot halo gas.
+This method is suitable for determining whether cloud systems moving at high velocity are capable of delivering gas to central galaxies, regardless of whether the gas is from the original cloud or not.
+Similar considerations are often made in numerical studies that model cold ISM clouds under fast-moving hot galactic outflows (e.g., \citealt{Gronke_2018}; \citealt{Banda-Barragan_2021}) or cold ISM clouds launched into the halo as a part of the galactic fountain (e.g., \citealt{Armillotta_2016}).